Rules and Guidelines for Drivers

 Registering Your Vehicle / Requesting a Free Parking Permit

 Parking permits are free of charge and are obtained by submitting a parking permit registration form.
-All vehicles brought on campus must be properly registered with the Office of Police and Public Safety.
+All vehicles brought on campus must be properly registered with University Police and Public Safety.
 The parking permit must always be posted in full view.
-The Office of Police and Public Safety should be notified of changes in vehicle type or registration.
+University Police and Public Safety should be notified of changes in vehicle type or registration.
 You must re-register your vehicle and receive a new parking permit when your current permit expires.

 How to Request a Free Parking Permit